Ugadi: Practices

 Special dishes are prepared for the occasion.
-In Karnataka, foods such as Holige or Obattu, and mango pickles are made.
-In addition, a speciality of yugadi in Karnataka is to create "bEvu-bella" a mixture of neem and jaggery.
-This symbolizes life's own experiences with a little bit of bitternes and a hint of sweetness.
-In Andhra Pradesh, foods such as pulihora, bobbatlu (Bhakshalu/ polelu/ oligale), New Year Burelu and Pachadi, and preparations made with raw mango go well with the occasion.
-Of these, pachadi (or Ugadi pacchadi) is the most notable, and consists of a chutney-like dish which combines ingredients to give all six flavours of food (షడ్రుచులు - ṣaḍruculu) : sweet (తీపి - tīpi), sour (పులుపు - pulupu), salty (ఉప్పు - uppu), spicy (కారం - kāraṁ), bitter (చేదు - cēdu) and astringent (వగరు - vagaru).
-This festive Hindu food is made from tamarind paste (sour), neem flowers (bitter), brown sugar or sweet jaggery (sweet), table salt (salt), green chilli (spicy) and raw mango (astringent).
+In Andhra Pradesh and Telangana, foods such as pulihora, bobbatlu (bhakshalu/polelu/oligale), New Year burelu and pachadi, and preparations made with raw mango go well with the occasion.
+Of these, pachadi (or Ugadi pacchadi) is the most notable and consists of a chutney-like dish that combines all six flavours of food: sweet, sour, salty, spicy, bitter, and astringent.
+This festive Hindu food is made from tamarind paste (sour), neem flowers (bitter), brown sugar or sweet jaggery (sweet), table salt (salty), green chili (spicy), and raw mango (astringent).
 It is a symbolic reminder of complex phases of life one should reasonably expect in the new year.

+In Karnataka, foods such as Holige or Obattu and mango pickles are made.
+In addition, a speciality of Yugadi in Karnataka is to create "bevu bella" a mixture of neem and jaggery, to signify both the sweet and the bitter, or the sihi-kahi(ಸಿಹಿ-ಕಹಿ).
+This symbolizes life's own experiences with a bit of bitterness and a hint of sweetness.